Upstate shines light on bladder cancer

 The Upstate Cancer Center has introduced a new weapon in the fight against bladder cancer.

-It’s called Blue Light Cystoscopy and it helps doctors better detect and diagnose cancerous
+It’s called Blue Light Cystoscopy and it helps doctors better detect and diagnose cancerous tumors in the bladder.

-Upstate is the only facility offering this technology in
+Upstate is the only facility offering this technology in the Central New York.

 How it works

 About an hour before the procedure, doctors insert a catheter tube into the bladder and inject a clear solution into the bladder.
-The solution is soaked up by cancer
+The solution is soaked up by cancer tumors.

 Once in the exam room, doctors will use two different lighted scopes, a White Light Cystoscopy and a Blue Light Cystoscopy.
 The White Light Cystoscopy illuminates the inside of the bladder to help doctors see any abnormalities.
-When doctors switch to the Blue Light Cystoscopy,
+When doctors switch to the Blue Light Cystoscopy, tumors that have reacted to the Cysview solution appear bright pink, enabling doctors to better see tissue to biopsy.

-“The best way to combat bladder cancer is to ensure patients undergo regular checks and to be vigilant about examining the bladder to see if new
+“The best way to combat bladder cancer is to ensure patients undergo regular checks and to be vigilant about examining the bladder to see if new tumors have occurred,” said Joseph Jacob, MD, a fellowship-trained urologic oncologist who is director of the Bladder Cancer Program at Upstate.
+“This new procedure gives doctors a better opportunity to view the bladder and provides patients better peace of mind.”

 On a trial basis, Upstate offered Blue Light Cystoscopy with Cysview beginning in January.
 Fifteen patients have been examined with this approach and all are responding well, Jacob said.